 If after reviewing the information below, you have questions about our program or selection process, please contact the prospective student advisor, Professor Jennifer Hastings, at firstname.lastname@example.org.
 For inquiries directly related to transcripts or the equivalency of specific courses (which you have taken or plan to take), please contact our admission evaluator at email@example.com

 - Apply online via PTCAS; Puget Sound has no supplemental application.
 Application is closed for Fall Semester 2019.
 Application for Fall Semester 2020 will open in July 2019 and must be submitted by 8:59 p.m.
 PDT (11:59 p.m.
 EDT) on November 1, 2019.

 - Submit official transcripts from every college attended via PTCAS.

-- Three (3) Letters of Recommendation (at least one from a physical therapist and one from a professor), submitted via PTCAS.
+- Three (3) Letters of Recommendation (one of which must be from a physical therapist and one must be from a college professor who has taught you in a college level course), submitted via PTCAS.

 - Observation hours: 100 or more hours recommended, submitted via PTCAS.

 - Graduate Record Examination (GRE): Submit official scores directly to PTCAS using the Puget Sound/PTCAS code: 7694.
 Scores should not be more than five years old.

 - Prerequisite course descriptions from all non-Washington, Oregon, Idaho, or Hawaii institutions attended submitted via PTCAS in supplemental questions for Puget Sound.

 - Supplementary Application Fee Payment Form and $50 application fee submitted directly to Puget Sound via mail.
 Checks should be made out to University of Puget Sound and reference the student's full name, PTCAS ID number, and the PT program (for example: "Robin Jones, 20111219620, PT").